-School will: seek to identify young carers; offer additional support internally; signpost to external agencies; be particularly vigilant to the welfare of young carers and follow the procedures outlined in this policy, referring to Early Help or Social Care as required if concerns arise.
+School will: seek to identify young carers; offer additional support internally; signpost to external agencies; be particularly vigilant to the welfare of young carers and follow the procedures outlined in this policy, referring to Early Help or social care as required if concerns arise.

-Children Frequently Missing Education
+Children Frequently Absent from Education

-School recognises that children going missing, particularly repeatedly, can act as a warning sign of a range of safeguarding possibilities including abuse, neglect, child sexual exploitation and child criminal exploitation, mental health problems, risk of substance abuse, risk of travelling to conflict zones, and risk of FGM or forced marriage.
+School recognises that children who are absent from education, particularly repeatedly, can act as a warning sign of a range of safeguarding possibilities including abuse, neglect, child sexual exploitation and child criminal exploitation, mental health problems, risk of substance abuse, risk of travelling to conflict zones, and risk of FGM or forced marriage.

-The School monitors attendance of individual pupils closely, as outlined in the Attendance Policy, and analyses patterns of absence to aid early identification of concerning patterns of absence.
+The School closely monitors and follows up on the attendance of individual pupils, as outlined in the Attendance Policy, and analyses patterns of absence to aid early identification of concerning patterns of absence.

-The School endeavours to hold more than one emergency contact for each pupil to provide additional options to make contact with a responsible adult when a child missing education is identified as a welfare and/or safeguarding concern.
+The School endeavours to hold more than one emergency contact for each pupil to provide additional options to make contact with a responsible adult when a child who is absent from education is identified as a welfare and/or safeguarding concern.

-When a child is missing from education, the School follows the procedure as set out in Cambridgeshire's Children Missing Education guidance.
-The School will inform the Education Welfare Officer and Social Care if a missing child is subject to a Child Protection Plan or there have been ongoing concerns.
+When a child is absent from education, the School follows the procedure as set out in Cambridgeshire's Children Missing Education guidance.
+The School will inform the Education Welfare Officer and social care if a child who is absent from education is subject to a Child Protection Plan or there have been ongoing concerns.